intel/intel-extension-for-pytorch/docs/tutorials/introduction.rst

   ``intel_extension_for_pytorch`` (for versions 1.10.0 and later).
 Use the correct package name depending on the version you are using.

-For the detailed list of supported features and usage instructions, refer to `Features <features>`_.
+For the detailed list of supported features and usage instructions, refer to `Features <features.html>`_.

 Get Started
 -----------